hiecaq/dotfiles/applications/nvim/pack/textobj/start/vim-operator-end/README.md

 }
 ```

 This is likely to happen if you stay up late and somehow believe that you are writing in a language that doesn't require a semicolon to mark the end of a statement.
-If you want to repeat append, you might need to use macro or something more fancy.
+If you want to repeat appending semicolon on each line, you might need to use macro or something more fancy.
 But with this plugin, you can simply do `;i{`, and you are free to move on.

 Miscs
 ----------------------

-This is my first vim plugin, so the implementation might seems a little bit ugly.
+This is my first Vim plugin, so the implementation might seems a little bit ugly.
 Any helps, found issues and PRs are appreciated.

 TODO list:
 - [ ] doc